Week 17: Worst season in modern Bears history mercifully ends

 I am a big fan of Vic Fangio, but there are problems with this defense that we can’t ignore.

 One can point to the final score of this game as being a result of the Bears offense not being able to stay on the field, but it didn’t take until the end of the game for the defense to show how far they really have to go.

-And I’m talking about watching putrid efforts from tacklers in the open field, such as on Kyle Rudolph’s touchdown catch in the second quarter and on basically any play where a Minnesota running back came near a Bears DB.
+And I’m talking about watching putrid efforts from tacklers in the open field, such as on Kyle Rudolph’s touchdown catch in the second quarter and on basically any play where a Minnesota running back came near a Bear DB.

 Seriously, Jerick McKinnon is hobbit-sized compared to Adrian Peterson and even Matt Asiata.
 Why is he taking multiple defenders for a ride down the field as they feebly try to strip the ball from him instead of wrapping him up?

 Also, while it’s easy to fall in love with the Bears sack totals on the season, they don’t fully explain how dormant this pass rush could be at times, even against terrible, injury-riddled offensive lines like those of the Vikings.